jmolla31/EzyPaging/README.md

 - IQueryableExtensions: Extension to apply the values from a PageModel instance to any IQueryable.

 *Both extensions default to 0 if any value is missing.
+** Query parameters names are harcoded to "skip" and "take" all lowercase characters.